Josh Bell Player Props: Marlins vs. Reds

 Reds Pitching Rankings

-- The Reds' 4.85 team ERA ranks 26th across all MLB pitching staffs.
+- The Reds' 4.83 team ERA ranks 26th among all league pitching staffs.

-- The Reds allow the third-most home runs in baseball (160 total, 1.4 per game).
+- The Reds give up the third-most home runs in baseball (161 total, 1.4 per game).

-- His most recent time out came on Friday against the Chicago Cubs, when the righty tossed three innings, surrendering four earned runs while giving up four hits.
+- His most recent appearance came on Friday against the Washington Nationals, when the righty went eight innings, surrendering three earned runs while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.